lwinmoe/LisuUnicode/README.md

 # Lisu Unicode font and keyboard for Linux

 I wrote the keyboard layout.
-The font is modifed from Lisu font made by GW SI using [FontForge](http://fontforge.org/).
+The font is modified from the one made by GW SI using [FontForge](http://fontforge.org/).

 ## How to install the font